-Candidates who are awarded grades A to C in Cambridge IGCSE Music are well prepared to follow courses leading to Level 3 qualifications such as GCE AS and A Level Music, Cambridge Pre-U, International Baccalaureate Diploma Programme and Cambridge International AS and A Level Music.
+www.PapaCambridge.com Candidates who are awarded grades A to C in Cambridge IGCSE Music are well prepared to follow courses leading to Level 3 qualifications such as GCE AS and A Level Music, Cambridge Pre-U, International Baccalaureate Diploma Programme and Cambridge International AS and A Level Music.

-1.4 Cambridge ICE (International Certificate of Education)
+Cambridge ICE (International Certificate of Education)

 Cambridge ICE is a group award for Cambridge IGCSE.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
-To qualify for the Cambridge ICE award learners are required to have studied subjects from five groups: two languages from Group 1, and one subject from each of the remaining four groups.
-The seventh subject can be taken from any of the five subject groups.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in a number of different subjects.